-A special reversion of Howard Goodall's Story of Music that provides a unique resource for schools across the UK.
+A compilation of short films specially made for schools from Howard Goodall's Story of Music.
+It provides a unique resource for secondary school education.

-In The Age of Elegance and Sensibility, Howard Goodall explores an era - from 1750 to 1850 - in which the composers went from being the paid, liveried servants of princes and archbishops to working as freelancers, who, most of all, needed to appeal to a new middle-class audience.
-In this era, the symphony was born, an abstract art form more than 120 years before the concept became fashionable in visual art.
+In the Age of Elegance and Sensibility, Howard Goodall explores an era - from 1750 to 1850 - in which the composers went from being the paid, liveried servants of princes and archbishops to working as freelancers, who, most of all, needed to appeal to a new middle-class audience.
+In this era, the symphony was born, an abstract art form that became popular more than 120 years before the concept became fashionable in visual art.